j4g4f/k8s-demo/README.md

 Since this is my first time installing k8s on a Macbook (or anywhere other than a trial of Rancher), I decided on minikube.
 The two main decision criteria I had were:

-1. It seems to be very wildly used.
+1. It seems to be very widely used.
 2. As a project, it identifies itself as an ideal candidate for learning k8s.

 ### Installation